tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `maxlocal`: this will cause counting in the spawn box around the player.
 This is somewhat more expensive so use with care
 * `validspawn`: this will add a stronger check to the possible spawn positions to make sure the block is solid as well as correct light and other mob/block specific conditions.
 * `sturdy`: this will add a stronger check to the possible spawn positions to make sure the block is sturdy (not a slab for example)
+* `and`: an additional set of positive conditions that all have to be valid before the spawn can happen.
+See below for a list of conditions
+* `not`: an additional set of negative conditions.
+If one of those is true the spawn will not happen.
+See below for a list of conditions

+Using conditions in `and` and `not` is a preferred as opposed to doing this in `spawn.json` because it's more optimized.
+Supported conditions in 'and' and 'not':

+* `mintime` and  `maxtime`: time constraints.
+The time is in ticks (0-24000).
+The default is 0/24000
+* `minlight` and `maxlight`: the minimum/maximum light level for the spawn.
+The default is 0/15
+* `minlight_full` and `maxlight_full`: the minimum/maximum light level for the spawn (including sky level).
+The default is 0/15
+* `biome`: a single biome or list of biomes (like 'minecraft:plains')
+* `biometags`: a single biome tag or list of biome tags (like 'minecraft:is_hill')
+* `seesky`: if true then the spawn position must be able to see the sky
+* `cave`: if true then the spawn position must be in a cave
+* `structure`: a single structure or list of structures (like 'minecraft:stronghold')
+* `structuretags`: a single structure tag or list of structure tags (like 'minecraft:is_village')
+* `hasstructure`: if true then the spawn position must be in a structure
+* `incity`: if true then the spawn position must be in a city
+* `inbuilding`: if true then the spawn position must be in a building
+* `inmultibuilding`: if true then the spawn position must be in a multibuilding
+* `building`: a single building or list of buildings (like 'lostcities:building1')
+* `multibuilding`: a single multibuilding or list of multibuildings (like 'lostcities:multibuilding1')
+* `instreet`: if true then the spawn position must be in a street
+* `insphere`: if true then the spawn position must be in a sphere
+* `gamestage`: a gamestage condition
+* `summer`: if true then it must be summer
+* `winter`: if true then it must be winter
+* `spring`: if true then it must be spring
+* `autumn`: if true then it must be autumn

 ## Examples